Ford Focus RS Review and Prices

 What's not so good

 Find out more about the Ford Focus RS

-If anything, this new Focus RS has more in common with the picnic-table-winged Escort being, as it is, four-wheel drive.
+If anything, this new Focus RS has more in common with the picnic-table-winged Escort RS Cosworth than the previous Focus RS as it too is four-wheel drive.
 Power comes from a four-cylinder 2.3-litre petrol engine that also stars in the new Ford Mustang.
 It pumps out 350hp – helping make this the fastest Focus ever sold.
-If that seems like a small number, independent tuner Mountune can take it up to 375hp for £899.
+If that seems like a small number, independent tuner Mountune can take it up to 375hp for £1,050.